MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-binding/data-binding-in-depth.md

 - [**INotifyPropertyChanged**](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.data.inotifypropertychanged)

 ## Introduction

-> [!NOTE]
-> This topic describes data binding features in detail.
-For a short, practical introduction, see [Data binding overview](data-binding-overview.md).

 Data binding is a way for your app's UI to display data, and optionally to stay in sync with that data.
 Data binding allows you to separate the concern of data from the concern of UI, and that results in a simpler conceptual model as well as better readability, testability, and maintainability of your app.